bazhlab-ucsd/whole-brain-public/README.md

           current=current + stim_stren;
         }
   ```
 3. Specific identities of target cells to be stimulated within a layer can be provided in an external file (e.g. c1half_rand.csv).
 The file should be a single column of 1 or 0 zero values, one for each cell in the target layer.
 Only cell indices with a 1 will receive input current.
-The file is provided as an input in Makefile "run".
+The file is provided as the last input in Makefile "run".

 ## Documentation